 Victoria cruise terminal

-Victoria cruise port terminal is at Ogden Point.
-The distance to the city center is only 1.49 miles (2.4 km).
-The Victoria International Airport is 18 miles (29 km) from the terminal of Victoria cruise port.
+Victoria BC cruise port terminal is located at Ogden Point (distance to downtown city approx 15 ml / 2,5 km).
+Victoria International Airport is at approx 18 ml (29 km) from the cruise terminal.

 Victoria tours, shore excursions, hotels